h-yung/react-tmg/README.md

 ## Day 3 (day-3-loading)
 I'm not successfully fooling Suspense or able to use React.lazy to simulate in current setup.
 Currently the "loader" is therefore not a good representation of actual approach.

+## Day 3 hw (day-3-hw)
+Why cannot use arrow function inside the return of a component? 🤔